 Permit windows at the central Permit Office

-Anytime-anywhere permit applications also enhances the efficiency of NYC DOT permitting operations.
-By eliminating manual steps, some applications that used to take up to five business days for approval and printing may now be approved and issued within a single business day.
+An online permit processing application significantly enhanced the efficiency of NYC DOT permitting operations.
+By eliminating manual steps, most permit requests now may be approved and issued within 1-2 business days.

 Who Issues Construction-Related Permits for Work on a Street?

 The NYC DOT Bureau of Permit Management and Construction Control (the Bureau) is responsible for overseeing all construction-related permitting.
 The Bureau is comprised of two offices:

 - The Office of Permit Management (Permit Office) provides extensive customer support for all applicants, registers permittees, receives and reviews for accuracy and completeness permit application submitted in person, and also reviews appropriate fees for both online and in-person applications.
 There is a central Permit Office in Manhattan and borough Permit Offices in each of the other boroughs.